What to do when your partner has chronic fatigue? Tips from a supportive husband!

 Some people think that chronic fatigue is all in the head, quite commonly doctors belong to such a bunch, such an attitude can devastate those who experience stress and fatigue.

-I found that the best way to show your partner support is by going with them to doctor’s appointments and listen to what the doctor says.
+I found that the best way to show your partner support is by going with them to doctor’s appointments and listening to what the doctor says.
 Always confirm your partner’s symptoms and fight neglect and ignorance.
 I found that being a man by my wife’s side, changed their tune immediately.

 Use your judgment and ask “what can I do”, even if you know that you can’t help.
 The very question means a lot to your partner.